ArunBabu999/SamplePOC/README.md

 7. ApiModule.java and AppModule.java, ApiComponent.java are the classes to do dependency injection.
 8. NetworkUtils.java to check the network connection.

+Testing :
+1. Unit test case to test ViewModel written in FactsViewModelTest.java.

+Limitations :

+1.Limited number of test cases are written.
+It can be increased.

 This poc is implemented by ARUN BABU PATHAKOTA, if any questions please contact me.